alkovintages/privacy/README.md

 # Privacy Policy For imemo app

-1. imemo app doesn't collect any personal information regarding it's users.
+1. We don't and will never collect any personal information from our users.
-2. imemo app uses a database provided by it's users for authentication.
-3. imemo app is responsible to provide only an interface for organizations to authenticate it's users using their own trusted source.
+2. We use users pre-shared basic details only for authentication and ensuring our users accountability.
+3. Every action  will be taken with the our users concern.
+4. We will never disclose any information entitled to our users, we live in the standards that compliance != disclosure.